Coreen Grant: Club career

 Aged 16, Grant joined Murrayfield Wanderers, winning the Brewin Dolphin U18 Cup in 2014 and 2015.
 During her time there playing at under-18 levels she played alongside fellow Scottish national players Rhona Lloyd and Lisa Thomson.

 She studied at Durham University and played for the university team.
-She captained Durham University to BUCS semi-finals in 2016-2017 season, and acted as Vice Captain in the 2018-2019 season, where the team reached the BUCS final at Twickenham - the first time the University had made it this far in the championship.
+She captained Durham University to BUCS semi-finals in 2016–2017 season, and acted as Vice Captain in the 2018–2019 season, where the team reached the BUCS final at Twickenham - the first time the university had made it this far in the championship.

 During her studies at Durham, she first played in the premiers club-level rugby for Darlington Mowden Park Sharks (2016–2019), playing in the Tyrell Premiership.

 While studying at Durham she took a year abroad in Melbourne, where she played for clubs Melbourne Unicorns, winning the Victoria State Cup with Melbourne Unicorns.

-Grant then signed her first club contract for Saracens Women in the Premier 15's in the 2020-21 season.
+Grant then signed her first club contract for Saracens Women in the Premier 15's in the 2020–21 season.

-While studying at Cambridge University from 2019–2020, she also played for the University team, as well as playing for Saracens.
+While studying at Cambridge University from 2019 to 2020, she also played for the university team, as well as playing for Saracens.
 At Twickenham in the 2019 Varsity Match for Cambridge University, she came to prominence, scoring the winning try in the 77th minute to win the game.
 The match was broadcast live for the first time on ITV.
-Grant said of the occasion, "Winning a Blue was about seeing women’s sport recognised on equal standing, played on the same day and pitch as the men."
+Grant said of the occasion, "Winning a Blue was about seeing women's sport recognised on equal standing, played on the same day and pitch as the men."
 The match and the team's victory was also reported by The Times, which named Grant as the star of the match.

+In May 2025, Harlequins Women announced that they had signed Grant for the 2025–26 Premiership Women's Rugby season.